 Without his Scarecrow mask, Jonathan Crane looked like an ill college professor with his stringy dark hair, angular jaw, and half-rimmed glasses.
-He sat on the floor in the corner of his cell, staring with his head tilted without blinking.
+He sat on the floor in the corner of his cell, staring without blinking.

 The team walked towards the next door.

 "Not even going to say hello?"
 Crane's voice was silk and sane.
 He seemed civil.
 Out of place.
 Like he didn't belong in an asylum.
 "I knew Batman was the dark and silent type, but you, Robin?
 You usually don't hesitate with your quips."